Property Income That Requires Self Assessment

 - Wear and tear allowance (furnished lets)

-🏡 Capital Gains Tax on Property Sales
+🏡 Capital Gains Tax on UK Property Sales

 £3,000